ingesolvoll/ingesolvoll.github.io/_posts/2017-06-29-re-frame-side-effects-as-data.markdown

 nil
 </code></pre>

 And finally, here's a snippet that uses our new handler.
+Click the button to observe the alert box with the event data, prior to the actual effect.

 <pre><code class="language-reagent">
 [:button